EElllii/SWBio_personal_python_ferritins/structure_visualise.md

 #Creating a view model of P. furiosus ferritin

-view_Pf=nv.show_file(Pf_structure)   #Creates a view model of the P. furiosus ferritin structure view_Pf.clear_representations()        #Removes the default representation so I can bring it in line with the A. fulgidus view view_Pf.add_representation('cartoon', color='atomindex') view_Pf.add_representation('surface', opacity=0.15) view_Pf
+view_Pf=nv.show_file(Pf_structure)   #Creates a view model of the P. furiosus ferritin structure view_Pf.add_representation('surface', opacity=0.15) view_Pf